Nick Pratto Player Props: Royals vs. Guardians

-The Kansas City Royals, including Nick Pratto (.263 on-base percentage in past 10 games, 84 points below season-long percentage), take on starting pitcher Shane Bieber and the Cleveland Guardians at Kauffman Stadium, Thursday at 2:10 PM ET.
+The Kansas City Royals and Nick Pratto (.297 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+In his last game he had a hitless performance (0-for-3) against the Twins.

 Nick Pratto Game Info & Props vs. the Guardians